 Its grantmaking is limited to New England and Southern California.
 This makes sense when you consider that David Angell attended Providence College in Rhode Island and, afterwards, he and Lynn Angell both lived most of their adult lives in Los Angeles.
 The focus on the arts is very much in the spirit of the late couple, too: David Angell’s career was in show business, while Lynn Angell volunteered her free time at the local library and jumpstarted a new reading program for children.

-On the left coast, the Angell Foundation’s grantees include Inner-City Arts, a nonprofit that organizes school programs and public art endeavors.
-Angell recently gave it $100,000 over a three-year period for the Learning and Achieving in the Arts education program, for school children in Los Angeles’ Skid Row neighborhood.
+On the west coast, the Angell Foundation’s grantees include Inner-City Arts, a nonprofit that organizes school programs and public art endeavors.
+In the past, Angell donated $100,000 over a three-year period for school children in Los Angeles’ Skid Row neighborhood.

-Over in New England, the arts nonprofit Providence City Arts for Youth recently won a $50,000 grant to fund a community youth arts and after school arts program for disadvantaged youth.
-Another $50,000 went out that same year to the Rhode Island School of Design for its Open Door program, which teaches art to high-school students and mentors them on how to develop their own art portfolios.
+In New England, the arts nonprofit Providence City Arts for Youth received a $50,000 grant to fund a community youth arts and after school arts program for disadvantaged youth.
+Another $50,000 went out that same year to the Rhode Island School of Design for its Open Door program, which teaches art to high-school students and mentors them to help them develop their own art portfolios.

 Angell’s grants are invitation-only.
 The foundation constantly researches communities and the organizations working within them.
+It looks for “organizations with accountable leadership and caring staff who treat people with compassion and respect,” and it prioritizes “organizations that have a clear mission and clear goals, as well as an explicit commitment to maintaining a healthy internal culture.”
 When it finds an organization that looks promising, it will send it an invitation to apply for funds.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)